KipCollo/Java-Revision/javaEE/mail/Readme.md

 # JavaMail

 The JavaMail API provides a set of abstract classes defining objects that comprise a mail system.
 The API defines classes like Message, Store and Transport.
 The API can be extended and can be subclassed to provide new protocols and to add functionality when necessary.
 In addition, the API provides concrete subclasses of the abstract classes.
 These subclasses,including MimeMessage and MimeBodyPart, implement widely used Internet mail protocols and conform to specifications RFC822 and RFC2045.
 They are ready to be used in application development

 The JavaMailTM API provides classes that model a mail system.

-1. The javax.mail package defines classes that are common to all mail systems.
+1. The `javax.mail` package defines classes that are common to all mail systems.General email-handling classes(protocol handling,authentication,sending/receiving).It's key classes are:-
+   1. Session - Manages configuration for connecting to mail server.
+   2. Message - Represents the email message.
+   3. Transport - Handles sending emails.
+   4. Store - Used for retrieving emails.
-2. The javax.mail.internet package defines classes that are specific to mail systems based on internet standards such as MIME, SMTP, POP3, and IMAP.
+2. The `javax.mail.internet` package defines classes that are specific to mail systems based on internet standards such as MIME, SMTP, POP3, and IMAP.Provide advanced internet email features.(MIME,HTML,attachments)

-The JavaMail API includes the javax.mail package and subpackages.
+   1. MimeMessage - A subclass of Message that supports rich content like HTML and attachments.
+   2. InternetAddress - Helps manage email addresses.
+   3. MimeBodyPart and MimeMultipart - Enable you to build emails parts(texts + attachments).

 - The JavaMail API is designed to serve several audiences:
    1. Client, server, or middleware developers interested in building mail and messaging applications using the Java programming language.